132 Hour Fundamentals of Permanent MakeupColorado's Premiere Permanent Cosmetic Training Program

 Day 14: Overview of touch ups / and or annual color refresh / Final Exam / Wrap Up / Certificates

 You will need to provide the models for each of the above days that are in bold and say: Student … Live Models.
 The times your models will need to arrive will be determined on Day 1.
 One model can do more than one procedure (except for eyebrows of course).
 Your models ideally should not have prior permanent makeup on the procedure area.
 We will discuss what else makes for a good model the first day of class.
+You will need a minimum of 5 models, you can do up to 7 models.
 There is a $20 additional fee per model to cover blades, needle cartridges, personal protection equipment and quality model aftercare products.
 You can have your model pay or you can pay the fee.